Albonycal/blog.albony.xyz/content/posts/thinking.md

 > *The rain has slowed down, but I can still hear the plunking sounds.
-I have turned off the fan to prevent myself from freezing.*
+The room is very cold, I have turned off the fan to prevent myself from freezing.*

 *The night is loud, and stars are bright.
 And it's time for me to say, Good Night..*